Agenda and Events

 Synopsis: Armatek introduces its Sonic Eye, integrated hardware and software systems that utilizes proprietary technological advances in acoustic fidelity with Intelligence Acoustic Interpretation for port security.
 Sonic Eye technology can be configured for a broad array of applications and capabilities to include 1) Acoustic Signature Recognition (interpretation and intelligence), 2) Integration of speech recognition libraries, 3) Safety alerts during public events, 4) Urban (port) space monitoring, 5) Spy drone alerts, 6) Accurate shooter location, 7) Shooter tracking, 8) Track and dispatch closest first responder to emergency, 9) Filter loud noise and multiple conversations in order to listen to targeted intruders, 10 Can detect drones, vehicle engine running, vehicle movement, and detect people up to 1 kilometer in distance; and 11) Emergency Management Response.

-Speaker: Erwin Ballarta, President, Armatek USA Security Group Inc.
+Speaker: Erwin Ballarta, President, Armatek USA Security Group, Inc.

 CONFERENCE CLOSING